 These new schools, which are set up with the backing of local businesses and employers, are part of the government's drive to ensure the education system responds to demands from employers for the skills they need to grow and prosper.
 Employers say that ensuring our young people have these important skills should be a top education priority for the government.

-Sixteen studio schools are now open across the country.
+28 studio schools are now open across the country and 18 projects are in the pre-opening phase.

 xlsx, 52 Kb